Leash: Cat leashes

 Cat leashes are used with the purpose of preventing the cat getting lost.
 Unlike dogs, cats rarely attack persons on the street, so cat leashes are mainly a safety measure to protect the pet itself.
 Very often the collars are replaced with harnesses, because they avoid the dangers of collars which include escaping and running away or choking.
 Cats are more likely to not be willing to be walked in a harness than dogs are, and are considered to need up to months to be able to adjust to wearing a harness.

 Cat leashes come in a variety of colors, designs and models and are made of different materials.
 There are cat leashes made of leather, nylon and rope.
-Whereas the leather leash is one of the best qualities because of the characteristics of the material, it is also one of the most expensive and not very comfortable for the cat at the same time.
-Nylon cat leashes and harnesses are, however, more elastic, and thus more comfortable and also provide more control.

 Leashes for large animals

 Leashes are used on large animals—such as bovids, camelids, and equids—to lead them so that they will be forced to follow and come to a desired area—as well as to tether them to a specific area, such as to a fencepost or tree trunk, so that they will remain stationary and not run away.
 Oftentimes, leashes are used to tether such animals when they require separation, examination, or work to be done to them, such as grooming and tacking up.